Skip to Content

 Flea treatments themselves will not stop your German Shepherd from shedding, but they will prevent your dog from scratching and gnawing at himself excessively if he gets a tick or fleas on him.

-The more your dog relentlessly scratches to free himself from the discomfort of fleas and ticks, the more hair your dog pulls out in the process.
+The more your dog relentlessly scratches to free himself from the discomfort of fleas and ticks, the more hair your dog pulls out.
 No ticks and fleas mean less scratching and less shedding.

-7. Include Omega Fatty Acids in Your GSD’s Diet
+7. Include Omega Fatty Acids in Their Diet

 I already mentioned ways to change your German Shepherd’s diet to reduce his shedding.
-Still, you can also add Omega fatty acids to your daily routine to reduce the amount of shedding that occurs year-round.
+Still, you can add Omega fatty acids to your daily routine to reduce the shedding that occurs year-round.

 If your dog’s food choice doesn’t contain sufficient oils, you can try adding a little olive oil to his food.
 Olive oil contains omega-3 fatty acids that improve the skin and coat.
 Check with your vet on how much to give your dog.